 But when you are no longer happy with your career and you want a change, should your age hold you back?
-No, it’s not yet too late to change career and find satisfaction.
-But before you start looking for a new job, here are some things you need to know first.
+No, it’s not yet too late to change my career and find satisfaction.
+But before you start looking for a new job, here are some things you need to know first for shifting career.

 As a part of the selection process for prospective employees – employers and hiring managers may use different ways to background check the applicants.
 They no longer settle in checking your resume for references.
 With the help of technology, background checking seems to be a lot easier.